1. The Fog Clears and I Find the Path to the Kingdom of Heaven

 After listening to the sisters’ fellowships, everything suddenly became clear and light instantly filled my heart.
 “Ah, so that’s how to get into the kingdom of heaven!”
 I thought.
 “Only now do I finally understand that the Lord Jesus performed the work of redeeming mankind, not the work of ridding us of sin.
 The Lord did indeed absolve us of our sins, but our sinful nature remains deeply rooted within us, and we still frequently and involuntarily sin and resist the Lord.
 It’s no wonder I’ve never been able to free myself from the bonds and fetters of sin—turns out it’s because I haven’t accepted Almighty God’s work of judgment in the last days!”
 And so, I said to the two sisters, “Thank the Lord!
 By listening to Almighty God’s words and your fellowships, at last I know that the belief we’ve held—that everyone who believes in the Lord in their heart and acknowledges the Lord verbally can be raised up into the kingdom of heaven—is just our notion and imagining!
 I now understand that the work the Lord Jesus performed was the work of redemption, and that the returned Lord will perform the work of judgment.
 That is, He will thoroughly cleanse and transform our corrupt dispositions, and only then will we be able to get into the kingdom of heaven.
 It’s no wonder I’ve read so many spiritual books but never found the solution to the problem of man’s sinfulness!
 Sisters, how then does God perform the work of judgment and chastisement in the last days?
 Can you share more fellowship with me?”

 Sister Wang then said, “The answer to this question is clearly stated in God’s words, so let’s read a passage of them.
-Almighty God says: ‘In the last days, Christ uses a variety of truths to teach man, to expose the essence of man, and to dissect the words and deeds of man.
+Almighty God says: ‘In the last days, Christ uses a variety of truths to teach man, to expose the substance of man, and to dissect the words and deeds of man.
 These words comprise various truths, such as man’s duty, how man should obey God, how man should be loyal to God, how man ought to live out normal humanity, as well as the wisdom and the disposition of God, and so on.
-These words are all directed at the essence of man and his corrupt disposition.
+These words are all directed at the substance of man and his corrupt disposition.
 In particular, the words that expose how man spurns God are spoken in regard to how man is an embodiment of Satan, and an enemy force against God.
 In undertaking His work of judgment, God does not simply make clear the nature of man with a few words; He exposes, deals with, and prunes over the long term.
 These methods of exposure, dealing, and pruning cannot be substituted with ordinary words, but with the truth of which man is utterly bereft.
 Only methods such as these can be called judgment; only through judgment of this kind can man be subdued and thoroughly convinced into submission to God, and moreover gain true knowledge of God.
 What the work of judgment brings about is man’s understanding of the true face of God and the truth about his own rebelliousness.
 The work of judgment allows man to gain much understanding of the will of God, of the purpose of God’s work, and of the mysteries that are incomprehensible to him.
-It also allows man to recognize and know his corrupt substance and the roots of his corruption, as well as to discover the ugliness of man.
-These effects are all brought about by the work of judgment, for the substance of this work is actually the work of opening up the truth, the way, and the life of God to all those who have faith in Him.
+It also allows man to recognize and know his corrupt essence and the roots of his corruption, as well as to discover the ugliness of man.
+These effects are all brought about by the work of judgment, for the essence of this work is actually the work of opening up the truth, the way, and the life of God to all those who have faith in Him.
 This work is the work of judgment done by God’ (“Christ Does the Work of Judgment With the Truth” in The Word Appears in the Flesh).

 “God’s words tell us clearly that, in the last days, God expresses all the truths we need to attain full salvation, judging and exposing our God-resisting satanic nature and corrupt essence.
 All these words are the truth, they carry God’s own authority and might, and they reveal to us what God has and is as well as His righteous disposition that brooks no offense.
 Through the judgment and chastisement of God’s words, and by the revelation of facts, we come to have some understanding of our satanic nature and the truth of our corruption by Satan; we see that we have been so deeply corrupted by Satan, that we are by nature arrogant, conceited, crooked, deceitful, selfish, egotistical, greedy, wicked, eager to prevail over others, and that all we reveal down to our very blood and bones are our satanic dispositions.
 Dominated by these corrupt dispositions, we constantly resist and rebel against God in spite of ourselves.
 For example, when we work and deliver sermons in our churches, we ramble on with high-sounding speeches, and we show ourselves off and exalt ourselves so that others look up to us and hold us in high regard; we often tell lies and deceive others to protect our own interests, even going so far as to engage in intrigues and vie with one another; when we encounter people, events, things or situations that are at odds with our own notions, we always make unreasonable demands of God or harbor extravagant desires, and we are unable to submit to God’s orchestrations and arrangements.
 Through experiencing the judgment and chastisement of God’s words, we gradually come to understand some truths, we gain some true understanding of our satanic nature and feel genuine hatred for it, and we also come to have some true understanding of God’s righteous disposition.
 We know what kind of people God loves and what kind of people He hates as well as what kind of pursuit accords with His will.
 We learn some discernment between positive and negative things.
 Once we understand these things, we become willing to forsake our flesh from the very bottom of our hearts and practice in accordance with God’s words.
 Slowly, over time, the desire to revere and love God arises within us, we are freed from some of the bonds and fetters of our satanic corrupt dispositions, and we make fewer unreasonable demands of God.
 We become able to take our place as created beings and perform our duty, we submit to God’s orchestrations and arrangements, and we begin to live out a semblance of a true human being.
 As we experience God’s work, we come to have a deep appreciation for the fact that the only path for us to get into the kingdom of heaven is to accept Almighty God’s work of judgment and chastisement in the last days, pursue the truth, achieve knowledge of God and knowledge of ourselves, and have our corrupt dispositions changed.”